 - 16.1 All staff members have a responsibility to ensure our buildings and grounds are secure and for reporting concerns that may come to light. - 16.2 We check the identity of all visitors and volunteers coming into school.
-Visitors are expected to sign in and out in the office visitors' log and to display a visitor's badge while on the school site.
-Any individual who is not known or identifiable
+Visitors are expected to sign in and out at school reception and to display a visitor's badge while on the school site.
+Any individual who is not known or identifiable will be challenged for clarification and reassurance.
+The visitor policy is located: